 Nate Dogg, 41

-When the rapper died in 2011 without a will, he left behind six children from different relationships, a wife, one ex-wife, and an estate worth about $200,000 after debts.
+When the rapper died without a will in 2011, he left behind six children from different relationships, a wife, one ex-wife, and an estate worth about $200,000 after debts.
 His children fought to move control of the estate from his widow and mother, saying they did not have the kids’ best interests at heart.
 The pair eventually gave up fighting the children and turned the estate, which is still growing because of royalties, over to a lawyer.

 Dr. Diran Mikaelian, 85

-Although not as rich and famous as the celebrities above, my dad died in 2014 without a will.
+Although not as rich and famous as the celebrities above, my dad died without a will in 2014.
 And he has one other thing in common with everyone on this list, too: He caused his family a lot of pain, stress, and sorrow by being unprepared.
 He always told me, “Don’t worry.
 I won’t die tomorrow.”
 But then he did just that.
 At the time, his wife—my mom—was suffering from Alzheimer’s disease.
 She needed round-the-clock care, but we didn’t have access to his assets to pay for it.

 My wife and I spent a small fortune and the better part of a year sorting through his paperwork and getting his affairs in order.
 In the end, Dad’s lack of preparation drained a lot from the estate because of easily avoidable taxes and attorney’s fees.
 He never got a chance to remember his favorite nonprofits with a gift, or choose which loved ones got what.